ranfun/ranfun/README.md

 -  I completed my bachelor's degree in Electrical and Eletronics Engineering from VIT Vellore.
 -  Work experience - Ex-Raptee, Ex-pleo, Ex-Mistral, Ex-Bosch.
 -  I enjoy working on Software and Hardware.
--  I have experience working on Embedded Systems, Firmware Development, IoT, Signal and Image Processing, and Machine Learning.
+-  I have experience working on Embedded Systems, Firmware Development, IoT, Signal and Image Processing, Hardware Design and Machine Learning.
 -  I’m looking to help out and collaborate however I can!

 ## Get in touch